burnedpopcorn/GameMaker-Decompiler/README.md

-# GameMaker Stuido 2 Decompiler
+# GameMaker Studio 2 Decompiler
 This Repo is a Re-Upload of UTMT Scripts that can Decompile just about everything from a ```data.win``` file

 ## About Scripts